-DIESEL ADVANCED TECHNOLOGY EDUCATION FOR MACK TRUCKS® AND VOLVO TRUCKS®

-Credential Clock Hours Credit Units Length

-Diploma 1,500 60.0 9 months
+DIESEL ADVANCED TECHNOLOGY EDUCATION FOR MACK TRUCKS AND VOLVO TRUCKS Credential Clock Credit Length Program Tuition Diploma 1,500 60.0 9 months \$29,250

-The objective of this Diploma program is to provide the student with skills necessary to obtain a broad range of entry-level diesel technician positions.
-The student receives up-to-date training as a modern diesel technician plus specialty training in advanced diesel.
+The objective of this diploma program is to provide the student with skills necessary to obtain a broad range of entry-level diesel technician positions.
+The student receives up-to-date training as a modern diesel technician plus specialty training for Mack Trucks and Volvo Trucks.
 The student will receive product specific training, theory, hands on repair and diagnosis of Mack Trucks and Volvo Trucks.
-Employers will require drug testing and most will require a driving record that will allow the employee to obtain a Commercial Driver's License (CDL).
+Most employers will require drug testing and most will require a driving record that will allow the employee to obtain a Commercial Driver's License (CDL).
 Theory lectures and labs are used, and the program consists of approximately 43% theory and 57% lab.